Overview of the Disclosure System

 Are foods prepared and stored in a manner which prevents contamination and adulteration?

-- ood contact surfaces are washed/rinsed/sanitized after each use
+- Food contact surfaces are washed/rinsed/sanitized after each use.

 Is food handler hygiene a priority?

-Are cleaning, sanitizing and maintenance of premises adequate?
+Are cleaning, sanitizing and maintenance of the food premises adequate?